aya49/202105_sfu_setup_pythoncpp/writeup.md

 You've probably programmed before.
 When you enter `1+1` on a calculator, you are commanding it to calculate `1+1` for you.

-Now what if you want your calculator to calculate lots of equations for you and you want it to calculate the same set of equations over and over in the future?
-Well you write those equations out on a text file and feed this text file into your calculator for it to calculate the equations in the text file for you.
+Now, what if you want your calculator to calculate lots of equations for you and you want it to calculate the same set of equations over and over in the future?
+Well, you write those equations out on a text file and feed this text file into your calculator for it to calculate the equations in the text file for you.
 You can re-feed this text file any time you want the calculator to perform the same calculations in the future.

 You
 - "programmed" (wrote) a set of equations or instructions into a
 - "program" (the text file) so that
 - your "computer" (calculator) could "execute" (conduct the calculations requested by) your program.

-## ...of a programming workflow
+## ...of programming workflow

 A computer is just a super powerful calculator... that can only read and execute programs written in binary i.e. 0s and 1s.
 We call these "binary" program files, "machine executable" files.

 Binary program code is almost impossible for us to read, let alone write, so we came up with this workflow:
-1. program: you write a program in a human read-able "programming language" to a program text file.
+1. program: you write a program in a human-readable "programming language" to a program text file.
-2. compile: you get a "compiler" (translator) to "compile" (translate) your program text file into machine read-able binary file.
+2. compile: you get a "compiler" (translator) to "compile" (translate) your program text file into a machine read-able binary file.
 3. execute: you let the computer execute the instructions in this binary.

 C++ and Python are two of the most popular programming languages invented.
 - **C++** is more difficult to write, but it is extremely efficient and powerful.
-Operating systems and lower level software are primarily written in C++.
+Operating systems and lower-level software are primarily written in C++.
 - **Python** is much easier to write and is very popular, but it can be slower and less powerful.
-Python is used for high level applications such as software developments, big data analysis, artificial intelligence, and machine learning.
+Python is used for high-level applications such as software developments, big data analysis, artificial intelligence, and machine learning.

 What makes programming so simple today is that people have already written many ready-to-use program codes.
 These codes are bundled into easy-to-use "functions" and groups of related functions are bundled into "packages" that we can just download and use.

-Sometimes, these packages are coupled with easy to use GUI (graphical user interface) such that users don't even need to understand or use the associated programming language to run the code in the package; instead, complicated commands are coupled with visual buttons that users can click to use --- yep, that's basically what a software is.
+Sometimes, these packages are coupled with easy to use GUI (graphical user interface) such that users don't even need to understand or use the associated programming language to run the code in the package; instead, complicated commands are coupled with visual buttons that users can click to use --- yep, that's basically what software is.

-# Text editors and IDEs (integrated develpment environment)
+# Text editors and IDEs (integrated development environment)

-Let's start with getting some tools to complete step 1: writing a human read-able program.
+Let's start with getting some tools to complete step 1: writing a human-readable program.

 Your program code is essentially a text file, so you can edit it in any text editor.
 However, there are some text editors made specifically for coding!

 There are two types of software you can use to edit your program code along with some free software you can try out:
 - text editors: light-weight text editors that may have a few additional functionalities such as syntax (grammar) highlighting.
   - [Sublime text](https://www.sublimetext.com/) and [Notepad++](https://notepad-plus-plus.org/) are extremely light-weight and fast text editors.
-  - [Vim](https://www.vim.org/) is probably the most advanced text editor and most un-user friendly text editor on the list.
-It has a steep learning curve, but when you get used to it, it you will be able to edit code right out of a terminal (which will get useful if you are working out of computer without a screen)!
+  - [Vim](https://www.vim.org/) is probably the most advanced text editor and most un-user-friendly text editor on the list.
+It has a steep learning curve, but when you get used to it, you will be able to edit code right out of a terminal (which will get useful if you are working out of a computer without a screen)!
   - [Visual studio code](https://code.visualstudio.com/) and [Atom](https://atom.io/) are powerful and extendable text editors that, depending on how many extensions you install, can be comparable to an IDE.
-In exchange, they can be resource intensive.
+In exchange, they can be resource-intensive.
-- IDEs  (integrated develpment environment): these are heavy-weight text editors plus all the other tools you will need during the programming process.
-These tools are usually program language specific.
+- IDEs  (integrated development environment): these are heavy-weight text editors plus all the other tools you will need during the programming process.
+These tools are usually program language-specific.
-  - [Visual studio](https://visualstudio.microsoft.com/) and [Eclipse](http://www.eclipse.org/) are general purpose IDEs with an in-built terminal and options for extensions for when you want additional functionality.
+  - [Visual Studio](https://visualstudio.microsoft.com/) and [Eclipse](http://www.eclipse.org/) are general purpose IDEs with an in-built terminal and options for extensions for when you want additional functionality.
   - [Code::blocks](http://www.codeblocks.org/) is an old-school easy to use IDEs for C++.
-  - [PyCharm](https://www.jetbrains.com/pycharm/) and [Spyder](https://github.com/spyder-ide/spyder) are popular Python IDEs used for general purpose coding and data science respecitvely.
+  - [PyCharm](https://www.jetbrains.com/pycharm/) and [Spyder](https://github.com/spyder-ide/spyder) are popular Python IDEs used for general-purpose coding and data science respecitvely.

-# Setting up your computer to program in C++ and Python
+# Set up your computer for programming with a terminal (C++ and Python)

-The easiest way to work with C++ and Python is via a unix terminal.
+The easiest way to work with C++ and Python is via a Unix terminal.
 In this section, we will go set up this "terminal" on your system.

 ## Windows

-On Windows 10+, your OS comes with a the a Windows subsystem for linux (WSL) which allows you to interface with your OS via a unix terminal.
+On Windows 10+, your OS comes with a Windows subsystem for Linux (WSL) which allows you to interface with your OS via a Unix terminal.

-If you don't have it installed already, let's enable WSL and install a linux distribution:
+If you don't have it installed already, let's enable WSL and install a Linux distribution:
-- open PowerShell as admin: start > search for "PowerShell" > right click Windows PowerShell and select Run as administrator.
+- open PowerShell as admin: start > search for "PowerShell" > right-click Windows PowerShell and select Run as administrator.
 - paste the following command into the PowerShell and press the `enter` key:
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux